melanch0ly71/Password-Auditor-Tool/README.md

 - Python 3.x

 **Usage**
+Gather all the files in the same folder
-Put your password lists in the breached_passwords/ folder.
+Put your desired breached passwords list in the same folder.
 If you do not have a breached passwords list, download from : https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt
 Put the passwords you want to check in sample_passwords.txt.

-Run the auditor: python passwords_auditor.py
+Run the auditor by opening the terminal in the same directory and running : _python passwords_auditor.py_